United Kingdom

 This section will look at how antitrust, the mergers and markets regime, and the consumer regime intersect with climate and how each is presently compatible or in conflict with climate change and the environment.

-Compatible agreements can include voluntarily setting common objectives, such as an intention to reduce CO2 emissions without binding specific contributions of each participant.[8]
-Such agreements are straightforward and normally present no challenges as they pose no harm to competition or climate objectives.
-Examples of anticompetitive agreements linked to climate change include establishing greenwashing cartels where companies use sustainability claims to mask anticompetitive intentions or anticompetitive agreements which disincentivise investment in recycling, green innovation, or waste reduction.[9]
-For instance, in the Car Emissions case, the European Commission fined car manufacturers (Daimler, BMW, Volkswagen, Audi and Porche) €875 million for colluding to restrict competition in “emission cleaning for new diesel passenger cars”.[10]
+By contrast, examples of anticompetitive agreements linked to climate change include establishing greenwashing cartels where companies use sustainability claims to mask anticompetitive intentions or anticompetitive agreements which disincentivise investment in recycling, green innovation, or waste reduction.[7]
+For instance, in the Car Emissions case, the European Commission fined car manufacturers (Daimler, BMW, Volkswagen, Audi and Porche) €875 million for colluding to restrict competition in “emission cleaning for new diesel passenger cars”.[8]
+Anticompetitive agreements are in the centre of litigations that concern greenwashing cartels are steadily increasing in the U.S, especially in the fossil fuel industry.
+An example is People v Exxon Mobil Corp., in which the California Attorney General filed a lawsuit against 13 fossil fuel companies and the American Petroleum Institute for engaging in unfair competition and accelerating climate change by concealing the danger of their products to the environment deliberately.

-Although no specific issues relating to environment or climate have been found in relation to vertical agreements, it is possible that issues may arise regarding ‘foreclosure of suppliers, softening of competition and facilitation of collusion.’[29]
+Although no specific issues relating to environment or climate have been found in relation to vertical agreements, it is possible that issues may arise regarding ‘foreclosure of suppliers, softening of competition and facilitation of collusion.’[19]
 The OECD provides an example of manufacturers or suppliers imposing minimum sales prices on resellers in an attempt to subsidise or protect investments into their products’ higher environmental standards.
+The CMA published its guidelines on vertical agreements in June 2022[20] and published guidelines for horizontal cooperation in August 2023.
+The new UK rules for vertical agreements (VABEO) have now replaced the European Commission’s 2010 Vertical Agreements Block Exemptions Regulation (VABR).[21]

 Mergers regime

-When investigating mergers between enterprises in the UK, the CMA may opt to not find a substantial lessening of competition (SLC) in a merger in cases where rivalry-enhancing efficiencies, for instance, environmental benefits, are outweighed by anticompetitive effects.[39]
-Similarly, there may be ‘relevant customer benefits’ (RCBs) that although lead to an SLC, the CMA may opt to consider remedies that preserve RCBs or may decide that RCBs outweigh adverse SLC effects and no referral to an in-depth review phase is needed.[40]
+When investigating mergers between enterprises in the UK, the CMA may opt to not find a substantial lessening of competition (SLC) in a merger in cases where rivalry-enhancing efficiencies, for instance, environmental benefits, are outweighed by anticompetitive effects.[29]
+Similarly, there may be ‘relevant customer benefits’ (RCBs) that although lead to an SLC, the CMA may opt to consider remedies that preserve RCBs or may decide that RCBs outweigh adverse SLC effects and no referral to an in-depth review phase is needed.
+These approaches would allow the CMA to prevent competition law from undermining sustainability efforts, especially when businesses that wish to embrace green transition are already facing issues such as the first mover disadvantage (being the first to switch to a more sustainable, but more costly input), the lack of capabilities, resources, and scale, and unhelpful duplication.

 The CMA has identified three key areas where the UK’s net zero and sustainability goals may influence the mergers.
 Firms directly involved in climate-related activities may merge and lessen competition in this area.
 Alternatively, mergers may enhance efficiency, for example by creating more efficient sustainable production processes.
 A merger may also result in RCBs that support the net zero transition.[30]